-The stage was set for Team Brazil, hospital not just being in the final as the home nation, buy but in beautiful sunshine, viagra on a pitch situated underneath Cristo Redentor, with a carnival atmosphere in the stands complete with live soundtrack provided by the Rio de JaneiroBritishSchool drummers and a very enthusiastic Team South Africa in the stands.
+The stage was set for Team Brazil, mind not just being in the final as the home nation, help but in beautiful sunshine, check on a pitch situated underneath Cristo Redentor, with a carnival atmosphere in the stands complete with live soundtrack provided by the Rio de JaneiroBritishSchool drummers and a very enthusiastic Team South Africa in the stands.

 Both teams started the game positively, although Philippines had the better of the opening exchanges.
 There was an intense energy about the game, which exploded into jubilant scenes on the pitch and in the crowd midway through the first half when Thayane opened the scoring from the edge of the area.